 A number of his compositions are aimed specifically at the early learner.
-These include ‘Piano Star’ (published by ABRSM), ‘My Family and Other Animals’ (for clarinet and piano, published by Stainer and Bell), ‘Aiming High’ (for oboe and piano, to be published by Stainer and Bell) as well as some Christmas Carols.
-A number of his pieces are on the ABRSM and Trinity Exam Syllabus.
+These include ‘Piano Star’ (published by ABRSM), ‘My Family and Other Animals’ (for clarinet and piano) ‘Aiming High’ (for oboe and piano, published by Stainer and Bell), ‘Taking Off/Flying High’ (for clarinet and piano, published by Spartan Press) as well as some Christmas Carols.
+A number of his pieces are on the ABRSM and Trinity Exam Syllabi.

 As well as directing courses, Edmund has also acted as adjudicator for numerous Music Competitions (either performance based or composition competitions).
-He has been on the jury for the British Composer Awards and is adjudicator for the Watford Music Festival and for the Orion Orchestra.
+He has been on the jury for the British Composer/Ivors Awards and has been an adjudicator for the Watford Music Festival and for the Orion Orchestra.

 If you are interested in Edmund coming to give a workshop/lecture or judging a competition then please contact him.